 Hi there.
-I’m Teresa and I live full time in a big ol’ diesel RV with my husband Brian and our Greyhound John Lee.
+I’m Teresa and my husband Brian and I live full time in a big ol’ diesel RV.

 I spend too much time at the keyboard and not enough outside; I’m working on changing that.